koinotice/genv/README.md

 ## Usage

-**Make sure you don't have any other containers exposing or local services running on ports 80 or 443.** If you must run _Traefik_ on different ports, run the following with the ports of your choice:
+**Make sure you don't have any other containers exposing or local services running on ports 80 or 443.**

+### Traefik Port Overrides (optional)

+If you must run _Traefik_ on different ports, export the following environment variables with the ports of your choice:

 ```bash
 export TRAEFIK_HTTP_PORT=8880
 export TRAEFIK_HTTPS_PORT=8843
 ```

+### Installation

 1. Clone this repository
 2. Run `cd lowcal && make install`